Sledmine/forge/README.md

 - Any other map can implement Forge compatibility... as Gangstarr said: "infinite skills create miracles".

-- Forge is now an open source project for anything your mind can create, with Forge came different concepts and libraries to help you to expand Halo Custom Edition (just took us like 15 years to reach this point lol).
+- Forge is now an open source project for anything your mind can create, with Forge came different concepts and libraries to help you to expand Halo Custom Edition (just took us like 15 years to reach this point of content lol).

 ### Now.. some comments about the project made by me